00cedke/WiiUHacking/README.md

-> project by cedkeChat and Azaee
+> Project Created by cedkeChat and Azaee :)

 # WiiUHacking
 Created by cedkeChat And Azaee